 “This book is certainly going to count as one of the most important contributions to the philosophy of mathematics of the last decades.”

-—Paolo Mancosu, Department of Philosophy, University of California, Berkeley
+—Paolo Mancosu, Assistant Professor of Philosophy, University of California, Berkeley